-Unlike the previous paper-based GRE General Test and the GRE Subject Tests, which use separate answer sheets, the paper-based GRE revised General Test is self-contained: you will enter all responses for the Analytical Writing tasks and the Verbal Reasoning and Quantitative Reasoning questions in the test book itself.
+You will enter all responses for the Analytical Writing tasks and the Verbal Reasoning and Quantitative Reasoning questions in the test book itself.
 Also, you are allowed to use a basic hand-held calculator on the Quantitative Reasoning sections.
 The calculator will be provided to you at the test site; you may not use your own calculator.
-Information about using the calculator to help you answer questions appears on page 32.
+Information about using the calculator to help you answer questions appears on page 31.

-Preparing for the GRE revised General Test
+Preparing for the GRE General Test